-- parties are not explicitly identified in reports until the AER completes it investigation or enforcement action; and - the results of that stage of the investigation are reported.
+- parties are not explicitly identified in reports until the AER completes its investigation or takes enforcement action; and - the results of a particular stage of the investigation are disclosed.

 The Commission considers that the AER's quarterly compliance reporting initiative is an important step in ensuring transparency in the monitoring of technical standards compliance, and is another way of providing incentives for parties to comply with technical standards.